amiellib/LoRaSMS433/README.md

-# Cheap LoRa Messanger
+# Cheap LoRa Messenger

 In this project you can assemble a cheap LoRa connection to your smartphone, and be able to transmit to all surrounding phones also using this project.

-we will send a massge from a phone to anthor phone using lora conncted with bluetooth to the esp32 "wifi lora 32"
+We will send a message from one phone to anathor phone using LoRa connected with bluetooth to the esp32 "wifi lora 32"

 # The Hardware Needed:

-1) Antena * 2 + esp32 with built in bluetooth * 2
+1) Antenna * 2 + esp32 with built in bluetooth * 2
 2) Android Smartphones * 2
 3) Cables (OTG) * 2
 4) Power source for esp32 (Battery, Computer, Phone) * 2

-## esp32 + Antena
+## esp32 + Antenna

-The Devices should all be configured to communicate on the same frequancy.
-In our project we used frequancy 433Mhz.
+The Devices should all be configured to communicate on the same frequency.
+In our project we used frequency 433Mhz.

 <p align="center">
   <img width="320" height="300" src="/images/esp32front.jpeg">